The Class of '62: Synopsis

-At the Nag's Head the following day, Raquel enters to find Slater conversing with Mike, she inquires as to why he is staying around when Del and Rodney enter.
+At the Nag's Head the following day, Raquel enters to find Slater conversing with Mike; she enquires as to why he is staying around when Del and Rodney enter.
 Raquel then goes to wait outside in the Trotter's van, as Del asks Slater if he had known all along that Raquel was living with him.
-Slater nonchalantly confesses, revealing to Del that he only organised the "reunion" idea to get into Del's flat and get Raquel to sign the post-nuptial agreement.
+Slater nonchalantly confesses, revealing to Del that he only organised the "reunion" to get into Del's flat and get Raquel to sign the post-nuptial agreement.
 Del and Rodney then show Slater one of their Futafax machines, which Del claims he used to make several photocopies of Slater's diamond documents.
 Slater retorts that he has already served his sentence for the diamond smuggling and cannot be tried for the same crime twice.
 Del continues that he and Rodney went to the local newspaper offices and read the reports of Slater's trial, which did not include the ten diamonds deposited with the dealer.
 If the incriminating documents were to be sent to the police, it would mean a new trial, and given Slater's criminal record most likely a return to prison with a longer sentence.
 Slater offers to split the money from the sale of the diamonds with the Trotters, but they decline, and instead offer Slater a deal: They will keep quiet over the diamonds and Slater can keep his money, but he is to give Raquel her divorce, leave Peckham for good, and never mention to anyone that he was married to her.

 An aggravated Slater agrees to the deal and abruptly leaves.
 As he heads to the door however he asks Del to name his child after him.
 Rodney restrains Del and retorts that "christening a child 'Dick'" would be cruel.
 Slater vanishes, and Del explains to Rodney that when Slater sells his diamonds, Raquel can divorce him and legally be entitled to 50% of his money.
 Mike shows up and tells the Trotter brothers that the photocopier on the Futafax they sold him does not work.
 A laughing Del answers that his does not either, meaning that he and Rodney were lying to Slater all along.